needMoreCoffeeNow/RightMindMath/topics_md/en_us/chunkit.md

 <p>Initially they will likely rely on the <u>ChunkIt</u> button to find the right answer.
 Yeah it is cheating, but not really.

-<p>Chunking is a joint right+left mind dance.
-Just like any dance pair, when right+left start out they are a bit slow &amp; awkward.
+<p><span style="background-color:#ffffcc">Chunking is a joint right+left mind dance.</span> Just like any dance pair, when right+left start out they are a bit slow &amp; awkward.
 However by both practicing a lot &amp; watching others (the ChunkIt button) they get better.</p>

-<p>Given time &amp; the opportunity to <u>ChunkIt</u> your child will leave the Chunkit button behind. <span style="background-color:#ffffcc">Their right+left pair will be dancing so quickly &amp; surely that selecting the right answer will be nearly instantaneous.</span></p>
+<p>Given time &amp; the opportunity to Chunkit your child will leave the <u>Chunkit</u> button behind. <span style="background-color:#ffffcc">Their right+left pair will be dancing so quickly &amp; surely that selecting the right answer will be nearly instantaneous.</span></p>